Rifle, Colorado: History

 As of 2007, an organization called the Campaign to Save Roan Plateau has been engaged in an effort to minimize oil and gas drilling on the top of the Roan Plateau, which locals call the Bookcliffs.
 The Roan Plateau is accessible from the JQS Trail, located 3 mi north of Rifle, or from the Piceance Creek road.

 Geography

 Rifle is located in the valley of the Colorado River where Rifle Creek joins from the north.
-Most of the city is on the north side of the river, but there is some city land to the south.
+Most of the city is on the north side of the river, but some city land lies to the south.
 Interstate 70 passes through the city along the south side of the river, with access from Exit 90.
 I-70 leads east 26 mi to Glenwood Springs, the Garfield County seat, and southwest 60 mi to Grand Junction.
 U.S. Route 6 runs along the north side of the Colorado River through Rifle, providing a local parallel route to I-70.
 Colorado State Highway 13 intersects I-70 and US-6, passing through the southern and western parts of Rifle, then leading north 41 mi to Meeker.